 How experienced are the management team and are they aligned to shareholders interests?

-Experienced Board: ERA's board of directors are not considered experienced ( 2.9 years average tenure), which suggests a new board.
+Experienced Board: ERA's board of directors are considered experienced (6 years average tenure).

 Who are the major shareholders and have insiders been buying or selling?